-The specific requirements for PIRMPs are set out in Part 5.7A of the POEO Act and the Protection of the Environment Operations (General) Regulation 2009 (POEO (G) Regulation 2).
+The specific requirements for PIRMPs are set out in Part 5.7A of the Protection of the Environment Operations Act 1997 (POEO Act) and the Protection of the Environment Operations (General) Regulation 2022 (clause 72).
 In summary, this provision requires the following:

-- All holders of environment protection licences must prepare a pollution incident response management plan (section 153A, POEO Act). - The plan must include the information detailed in the POEO Act (section 153C) and be in the form required by the POEO (G) Regulation (clause 98B). - Licensees must keep the Plan at the premises to which the Environment Protection Licence relates or, in the case of trackable waste transporters and mobile plant, where the relevant activity takes place (section 153D, POEO Act). - Licensees must test the plan in accordance with the POEO (G) Regulation (clause 98E). - If a pollution incident occurs in the course of an activity so that material harm to the environment is caused or threatened, licensees must immediately implement the Plan (section
+- All holders of environment protection licences must prepare a pollution incident response management plan (section 153A, POEO Act). - The plan must include the information detailed in the POEO Act (section 153C) and be in the form required by the POEO Regulation (clause 71). - Licensees must keep the Plan at the premises to which the Environment Protection Licence relates or, in the case of trackable waste transporters and mobile plant, where the relevant activity takes place (section 153D, POEO Act & clause 74). - Licensees must test the plan in accordance with the POEO Regulation (clause 75).

-153F, POEO Act).
+• If a pollution incident occurs in the course of an activity so that material harm to the environment is caused or threatened, licensees must immediately implement the Plan (section 153F, POEO Act).